Children’s Preventative Dental Care in Charlotte, NC

 Keeping your child’s primary teeth healthy is important for many reasons.
 Early preventive care visits give your child the opportunity to learn proper brushing and flossing techniques, as well as build a healthy patient-dentist relationship.
 Also, it simply helps them develop a beautiful smile.

-Dr. Reece, your family dentist, takes the time to emphasize the role that a healthy diet can play in reducing tooth decay, and keeping teeth strong and healthy for the long-run.
+Dr. Reece, your family dentist, will also take the time to emphasize the role that a healthy diet can play in reducing tooth decay, and keeping teeth strong and healthy for the long-run.

 Your Child’s First Dentist Appointment

 During your child’s first family dentistry visit, Dr. Reece will:

 - Examine their teeth and gums